 I’m always grateful when people make it easy for me to leave them—simply by showing their true low-life selves.

 Genuinely concerned about the political madness following Trump’s executive orders and its eerie parallels with Prabowo’s young administration.
 Prioritizing defense over infrastructure and education is a classic move in authoritarian and fascist-leaning governance.
-Lately, I’ve found myself bringing this up in almost every conversation, not to seek agreement, just to spark discussion.
+Lately, I’ve found myself bringing this up in almost every conversation, just to spark discussion.

 I finally set a daily budget for the next two months, and I think that’s pretty cool and an achievement, haha.